ANSHUu200/hackathon/README.md

 # Cloud Cost Intelligence

-**AI Cloud Deployment Advisor – Predict Cost & Optimize Architecture Before You Deploy**
+AI Cloud Deployment Advisor
+Predict Cost & Optimize Architecture Before You Deploy

 🚀 **We built an AI that tells developers how to deploy before they deploy.**